CWALabs/SkyCMS/Docs/Editors/PageScheduling.md

      - Selects the most recent non-future version
      - Unpublishes older versions (sets `Published = null`)
      - Publishes the active version via `ArticleEditLogic.PublishArticle()`
+     - Sends an email notification to the author using `ICosmosEmailSender`

 4. **Multi-Tenant Support**
    - When `IsMultiTenantEditor` is true, the scheduler: